CurvSurf/FindSurface-Android/Readme.md

 ## F.A.Qs

-### Q. How do I import this framework to my project?
+### Q. How do I import this library to my project?

 Download and unzip [the library release](https://github.com/CurvSurf/FindSurface-Android/releases/) and add the following depedency in your module's `gradle.build` file: